Sp3cni2/Sp3cni2/README.md

    * Mechanical Stress/Fatigue Tests
    * Semi-Automatic Diagnostics with Vibration Analysis

+Okay, so from things I had some experience with in Python:
+  * Using concurrent processes for improvement in analyzing test data from field testing.
+  * Kinda made but never really finished a proof of concept for 6-DOF rocket launch platform with use of more architecturally sound designs.
+One function - One purpose, encapsulations, interfacing, builders etc.

 On hiatus until they finally send me that RAM extension I ordered...

 <!---